 More than two-thirds of your credit score is based on your payment history and the amounts you owe.
-This means that two of the most important things you can do are make payments on time and in full each month.
+This means that the most important thing you can do to help your credit is to make consistent payments on time and in full each month.

-Credit cards and loans are different types of debt — revolving vs. installment, respectively.
+Credit cards and loans are different types of debt — revolving vs. installment debt, respectively.
 However, making consistent, full payments to either can grow your credit score over time.
-No credit check loans, on the other hand, typically do not help your credit score because of the short timeframe.
+No credit check loans, on the other hand, typically don’t help your credit score because of the short repayment timeframe.

 Editorial Note: Compensation does not influence our rankings and recommendations.
 However, we may earn a commission on sales from the companies featured in this post.
 To view a list of partners, click here.
 Opinions expressed here are the author's alone, and have not been reviewed, approved or otherwise endorsed by our advertisers.
 Reasonable efforts are made to present accurate info, however all information is presented without warranty.
 Consult our advertiser's page for terms & conditions.